2006–07 Columbus Blue Jackets season: Players lost

+Signings

 Draft picks

-Columbus' picks at the 2006 NHL Entry Draft in Vancouver, British Columbia.
+Columbus' picks at the 2006 NHL entry draft in Vancouver, British Columbia.
 The Blue Jackets picked 6th overall.

 Farm teams

 Syracuse Crunch

 The Syracuse Crunch are the Blue Jackets American Hockey League affiliate for the seventh season.
 Prior to the start of the 2006–07 season, the two clubs announced they had agreed to extend the affiliation agreement for four more years.

 Dayton Bombers

 The Dayton Bombers of the ECHL are also entering their seventh season as an affiliate of the Blue Jackets.

 Youngstown SteelHounds

 The Jackets are also affiliated with the Youngstown SteelHounds of the Central Hockey League.